 Alex Woolf (b.
-1995) is ‘one of the UK’s freshest new composing voices’ (PRS For Music), and has composed music for a wide variety of artists and ensembles; these include Sir James Galway, London Symphony Orchestra, the Tallis Scholars, Colin Currie, and the Choir of St John’s College, Cambridge.
-Described by Gramophone as ‘a major presence’, Alex has received commissions from organisations including the Royal Philharmonic Society, BBC Radio 3, the Lutheran Church of America, Classic FM, The Arts Society, and Aldeburgh Music.
+1995) is ‘one of the UK’s freshest new composing voices’ (PRS For Music), and has written music for a wide variety of artists and ensembles; these include Sir James Galway, London Symphony Orchestra, the Tallis Scholars, the BBC Philharmonic, and the Choir of St John’s College, Cambridge.
+Alex has received commissions from organisations including the Royal Philharmonic Society, BBC Radio 3, the Lutheran Church of America, Classic FM, The Arts Society, and Aldeburgh Music.

 Alex’s choral and vocal output has received particular acclaim.
 O Vos Omnes (2015) has been recorded by the Choir of St John’s College, Cambridge, to be released on the Signum label in 2019.
 Alex won the inaugural Sir David Willcocks Carol Competition – adjudicated by John Rutter and David Hill – with Nowell!
 (2017), first performed at Cadogan Hall; also in 2017 his anthem Come and See was performed at The Cathedral of St John the Divine, New York, to mark the 500th anniversary of the Reformation.
 Three Tempestuous Tunes (2012), for Nicky Spence and Malcolm Martineau, was lauded by International Record Review as ‘wholly affecting’; and his NHS Symphony (2018) has been nominated for an ARIAS Award, and was praised as ‘groundbreaking’ (The Times) and ‘haunting’ (Metro).